10:30 am Sunday Worship

 What does rightful spiritual authority look like?
 What is good authority?
 How is it to be used?
 What is false authority look like?
 What is true spiritual abuse look like?
 Well, the text this morning as we get into the first eight verses of chapter 20 is about authority.
 At the beginning of the account, in verse 2 the challenge of the religious leaders, and also at the end of the account, we read this phrase which poses the question; by what authority?
 And that really is the most fundamental question of all, isn’t it?
 Who has the right to tell someone else what to do, what not to do, how to live, how to act, what to say, what not to say?
 Who has the authority to come in and make changes?

 We’re reading about the return of masking.
 Have you heard this?
 Have you read this on the online?
-There are some colleges and businesses that are actually requiring masks due to I guess new COVID variants and an uptick in cases.
-And we are all asking as we I think we, COVID taught us to do, the pandemic taught us to do, says who?
-In other words we’re asking the question, by what authority?
+There are some colleges and businesses that are actually requiring masks due to, I guess new COVID variants and an uptick in cases, and we are all asking as we, I think we, COVID taught us to do, the pandemic taught us to do, says who?
+In other words, we’re asking the question, by what authority?
 Who has the authority to tell me that I’ve got to put on a mask?
 Who’s got the authority to tell me I have to shoot a vaccine into my body?
 Who has the right to tell me to pay taxes for that matter, or put my life on the line serving in the military?
 Who has the authority to command my speech or restrict my speech?
 Who has the right to command my behavior?
 Who has the right to command my conscience?

-And he, Jude, ends with this benediction to the only God be glory, majesty, dominion and authority before all time, now and forever.
+And he, Jude, ends with this benediction, “to the only God… be glory, majesty, dominion and authority before all time, now and forever.”
 I’d say that’s pretty comprehensive wouldn’t you?
-Only one authority.
-And it’s God before all time began, now as well.
+Only one authority and it’s God, before all-time began, now as well.
 So, whatever now is for you and then forever.

 Pontius Pilot tried to coerce Jesus and get him to answer his questions, and in doing so he appealed to his own authority.
 As Jesus stood before his tribunal and Pilot said, “You will not speak to me?”
 Jesus was remaining silent.
 All these charges coming from the religious leaders, and Jesus said nothing.
 You won’t speak to me.
 “Do you not know that I have authority to release you and authority to crucify you?
 Jesus answered, ‘You would have no authority over me at all unless it had been given to you from above.’”
 In other words, there is only one ultimate authority, Mr. Pontius Pilate.
-There’s only one with the power of life and death.
-And son, it ain’t you.
+There’s only one with the power of life and death and son it ain’t you.

 God, the eternal infinite one, he is the almighty creator.
 He is the holy lawgiver.
-He is the only just judge, and God has the right by virtue of who he is, by virtue of his essence, by virtue of his person.
-He has the right and the only right to tell, to tell anyone, and to tell everyone what to do, how to live, how to speak.
+He is the only just judge, and God has the right, by virtue of who he is, by virtue of his essence, by virtue of his person, he has the right and the only right to tell, to tell anyone, and to tell everyone what to do, how to live, how to speak.
 And I’ll, I’ll get invasive here, not me get invasive, God is, he has the right to tell you what to think, what not to think, what to like, what not to like.

-He has the authority to command your imagination, what you imagine.
-That’s not your own territory.
+He has the authority to command your imagination, what you imagine, that’s not your own territory.
 That’s why we in Christ cast down imaginations and every high thing that exalted itself against the knowledge of God.
 We bring into captivity every thought to the obedience of Christ.
 Anything that we have or think we have that inner space, it’s God’s.
 And we’re gonna give an account for everything that we think we have.

-God in creating the world he instituted ever since the creation of the world, this concept of representation.
+God in creating the world he instituted, ever since the creation of the world, this concept of representation.
 He created mankind in his image to represent him, to exercise his dominion over all the earth and God has chosen for mankind to be justly governed.
 He’s delegated due authority and he’s done that in three realms.
 We know the family, very first human institution, the family.
-Also to human governments as families come together and organize there’s a tribal head, there’s government.
-And then also to religious institutions, priestly institutions you might say.
-Those who bring the people to God, who represent God to man and man to God.
+Also to human governments as families come together and organize.
+There’s a tribal head, there’s government.
+And then also to religious institutions, priestly institutions you might say, those who bring the people to God, who represent God to man and man to God.

 In our time, the religious institution that we’re familiar with, that occupies our time, our life, our week, our service, our ministry, this is the one that he has chosen, it’s the church.
 And Christ, the head of the church exercises his lordship and authority in and through local churches like this one.

 And in Jesus day we know that in first century Palestine, the institution, religious institution there was the temple of Israel in Jerusalem.
 That is why this question of authority has come up, because Jesus has just visited the temple and without getting anyone’s permission, without filling out any forms, without running this by any duly appointed authority, he came to the temple and he made some changes.
 They want to know what gives him the right to do that.
 That’s where we are in the text.

 You want a tip?
 Call it the ultimate life hack.
 Never try to set a trap for the Son of God.
 Not gonna work out well for you.
 It’s gonna to backfire, big time.
 Proverbs 21:30, I love this verse.
-It says.
-“No wisdom, no understanding, no counsel can avail against the Lord.”
+It says, “No wisdom, no understanding, no counsel can avail against the Lord.”
 Don’t try it.
 So that’s application point number one.
 If you want to write that down your notes, don’t try to set a trap for God.
 You can file that away, but there is more to see here as we go through the text.
 I’m just gonna give you several points to keep track.

 Here’s a first point for your notes, number one.
 The sinful interrogation of rightful authority.
 That’s what we see here, the first two verses.
-The sinful interrogation, questioning, of rightful authority.
+The sinful interrogation, questioning of rightful authority.
 Of all the authorities in the temple we know one for sure was the right one.
 One for sure was speaking with the voice of God.
 One for sure had been commissioned by God.
 One for sure had come into the temple of his Father.
 This is Jesus’ place.
 He is the rightful authority.
 And now any questioning of him in this, especially in this manner, well, we know right off the bat it’s sinful.

-So the sinful interrogation of rightful authority.
-Back to verse one.
+So the sinful interrogation of rightful authority, back to verse one.
 Luke sets the scene for us.
 He says here, here’s what it looks like.
 He says, “One day, as Jesus was teaching the people in the temple and preaching the gospel, the chief priests and the scribes with the elders came up,” and you can stop there.
 He’s just briefly setting the scene for us, just first of all, noting the relative time, one day, the location, which is the temple, and then the activity of Jesus.
 Namely, he’s teaching the people he’s preaching the gospel.

 The one day most likely refers to the next day, that is the next day after the temple cleansing.
 So this is Tuesday of passion week the previous day says, starts in Luke 19:45.
 Jesus drove out those who are selling sacrificial animals.
 He turned over the tables of the money changers.
 He swept the place up.
 He got them all out of there.
 And having rid the temple of its corrupting distractions, he set, he then settled the place down, and he reclaimed the temple so that it could be used for its original purpose.
 My house is to be a house of prayer.

 And what is he gonna do to make it a house of prayer?
 He’s gonna make sure their prayers are well informed, by teaching, by telling the truth.
 So many people pray in ignorance.
 They pray according to error.
 They pray according to traditions.
 They don’t pray according to the truth.
 That’s why an expository ministry in a church is so vital.
-To make sure people have the proper interpretation and understanding of the truth from scripture in order that their prayer life will be well informed and they will be good stewards of their life and their ministry, their families and all the realms of their stewardship so they can pray.
+To make sure people have the proper interpretation and understanding of the truth from scripture in order that their prayer life will be well informed and they will be good stewards of their life and their ministry, their families and all the realms of their stewardship, so they can pray.

 So he rid the temple of its distractions, he reclaimed the temple to be used for its original purpose, and he called the people back and spent the rest of that Monday teaching the people and preaching the gospel.
 It’s reasonable to assume, then, that the temple authorities did not approach Jesus that day.
 They needed time to catch their breath, really recover from the shock, gather their wits about them, regroup, strategize, talk tactics with one another.
 How are we gonna, what are we gonna do with the Jesus problem?

-So on Tuesday they go out and look for Jesus and they find him back in the temple.
-Doing what he came there to do.
+So on Tuesday they go out and look for Jesus and they find him back in the temple doing what he came there to do.
 He’s teaching the people, preaching the gospel.
 Matthew also tells us in Matthew 21:14 that “the blind and the lame came to him in the temple, and he healed them.”
 This is the rightful use of spiritual authority.
 As a shepherd, you use both parts of your staff.
 One end is for driving away the wolves and the hirelings.
 The other end is for gathering together the sheep.
 And when he brings the sheep together, what’s he doing it for?
 Just to have a powwow?
 Just to get warm together?

 No, to feed them, to bring them to good pasture, bring them besides streams of water, help them to drink and eat well, because he wants healthy, productive, fruitful sheep.
 So Jesus comes, teaches, preaches the gospel.
 He heals the people.
 He lifts their burdens.
 He’s doing exactly as we have seen him do ever since the beginning of his ministry.
 He’s been going through the cities and the villages of Israel.
 He’s been proclaiming the good news of God’s Kingdom.
-He’s been casting out demons everywhere, healing the people of all their sicknesses and diseases and ailments and maladies.
+He’s been casting out demons everywhere, healing the people of all their sicknesses, and diseases, and ailments, and maladies.

 So as he’s always done now he comes here and does the same thing in Jerusalem.
 And it says in Luke 19:48, all the people were hanging on his words.
 All those people remember Jerusalem is swelled with numbers because of the feast.
 They’re captivated.
 They are spellbound.
 And remember, this is feast time in Israel.
 In Jerusalem, the city is packed with people.
 Jewish pilgrims have traveled from the far reaches of the Roman Empire to celebrate Passover at the temple and that means that many of these people from different parts of the Roman Empire, they are hearing Jesus teach, Jesus preach for the very first time.
 Their minds are being blown as they’re hearing this.

-Two days earlier quite a stir was caused when Jesus came into the city and he’s riding on the, the donkey’s colt and they can see this is, this is like Scripture lived out in front of me.
-Fulfillment of messianic prophecy created this massive excitement.
+Two days earlier quite a stir was caused when Jesus came into the city and he’s riding on the, the donkey’s colt and they can see this is, this is like Scripture lived out in front of me; fulfillment of messianic prophecy created this massive excitement.
 There’s this anticipation that God is here to overthrow the Roman occupying force, restore Israel to a rightful place.
 Man I’m sticking around.
 I can’t wait to see this happen.
-So all these pilgrims that are there from different parts of the empire, they’re learn, they’re, they’re learning from Jesus.
-But they’re also seeing what’s happening, this, this electric excitement is flowing through the crowds.
+So all these pilgrims that are there from different parts of the empire, they’re learn, they’re, they’re learning from Jesus, but they’re also seeing what’s happening, this, this electric excitement is flowing through the crowds.

-And remember the locals, those who are, whether they’re from Galilee or from Judea and living in Jerusalem or Bethany, places like that.
-All of those locals are there to tell the visitors what Jesus had done, to tell about his significance, to kind of interpret him to them.
+And remember the locals, those who are, whether they’re from Galilee or from Judea and living in Jerusalem or Bethany, places like that all of those locals are there to tell the visitors what Jesus had done, to tell about his significance, to kind of interpret him to them.
 We read this over in John chapter 12, verse 17 that the crowd that had been with him when he had called Lazarus out of the tomb and raised him from the dead, they continued to bear witness.
 Remember this raising of Lazarus from the dead that the Pharisees and the scribes wanted to suppress.

 In fact they hoped to just kill Lazarus.
 But remember, Jesus might just raise him from the dead again.
 So that’s a bad plan.
 But they had been with Jesus when he had called Lazarus out of the tomb, raised him from the dead.
 They’re there.
 They’re there to explain to all the people.
 You haven’t seen anything.
 You think this isn’t, you think clearing the temple.
 I’ll tell you what, raising the dead, I was there.
 And the reason why the crowd went out to meet him was that they had heard that he’d done this sign.
 And so the Pharisees said to one another, you see that you were gaining nothing.
 Look, the world has gone after him.
 The whole world has gone after him.
 Just to show the Pharisees are not exaggerating their concern about the world going after Jesus.

 John writes this next in John 12 verse 20 just to help us see, this is no hyperbole on their part.
 This isn’t an exaggeration.
 “Now among those who went up to the worship at the feast were some Greeks.”
 They’ve come a long way, traveled from Greece over to Jerusalem to worship at the feast.
-“So these came to Phillip, who was from Bethsaida and Galilee (and more of a Greek speaking place), and asked him, ‘Sir, we wish to see Jesus.’”
+“So these came to Phillip, who was from Bethsaida and Galilee,” and more of a Greek speaking place, “and asked him, ‘Sir, we wish to see Jesus.’”

 Greeks are just some of the pilgrims who would attend to the Passover feast fifty days later at the feast of weeks or also known as Pentecost.
-We read this list of pilgrims in Acts 2:9.
-They were there at that time.
-Parthians, Medes, Elamites, Residents of Mesopotamia, Judea, Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt, parts of Libya, visitors from Rome, Jews and proselytes, Cretins and Arabians.
+We read this list of pilgrims in Acts 2:9, they were there at that time: Parthians, Medes, Elamites, Residents of Mesopotamia, Judea, Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt, parts of Libya, visitors from Rome, Jews and proselytes, Cretins and Arabians.

 Pharisees are not wrong.
 They are not exaggerating.
 The whole world is, according to what they’re seeing in front of them, going after Jesus.
 He’s got an appeal with people who speak every kind of language, come from every kind of a culture.
 Why?
-Because the truth cuts down beneath every culture, beneath every society.
-Doesn’t matter what language, what time, what place.
-The word of Jesus Christ gets to the heart of the human condition.
+Because the truth cuts down beneath every culture, beneath every society; doesn’t matter what language, what time, what place, the word of Jesus Christ gets to the heart of the human condition.
 Luke tells us that they were hanging on his every word, all those people.
 Now you would think that this would be a cause for joy and celebration in the temple.
 Messiah has come and the world is listening to him.
 This is the very purpose of Israel, is it not?

 God intended Israel to be an evangelistic nation.
 We were singing some of those songs just earlier.
 God intended Israel to be an evangelistic nation, to call the nations of the earth, call them to come to the light.
 Isaiah says this.
 “I am the Lord.”
 Speaking to the Messiah, he says, “I’ve called you in righteousness.”
-“I’ve called you in righteousness; I will take you by the hand and I will keep you; I will give you as a covenant for the people, a light for the nations, to open the eyes that are blind, to bring out the [pit], prisoners from the dungeon, and from the prison those who sit in darkness.”
+“I’ve called you in righteousness; I will take you by the hand and I will keep you; I will give you as a covenant for the people, a light for the nations, to open the eyes that are blind, to bring out the,” pit, “prisoners from the dungeon, and from the prison those who sit in darkness.”

 All those sayings are metaphors for the effect of sin.
 Sin blinds the eyes.
 Sin makes us prisoners in the devil’s dungeon.
 Sin puts us in darkness.
 We need light, which is a metaphor for salvation, life.
 Isaiah 49:6 says, “I will make you as a light for the nations, that my salvation may reach to the end of the earth.”
 And now Messiah has come.
 Israel, look, the Messiah has come.
 Malachi 3:1, “The Lord whom you seek, he’s suddenly come into his temple” and it’s a day for joy and for rejoicing and celebration.
 The kids got it.